How to Grow and Care for Spiderwort (Tradescantia)

 Tradescantia spp.

-Beautifully variegated or in soothing shades of solid green, spiderworts are easy-care houseplants that will give you masses of vines to beautify your indoor space.
+Beautifully variegated or in soothing shades of solid green, spiderworts are easy-care houseplants that will provide masses of vines to beautify your indoor space.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.